 All scholarship holders will receive an insurance meeting the minimum insurance requirements of the Erasmus+ programme for JMDs.

 Erasmus+ Master Degree Loans enable potential BDMA students to gain access to loans to support their studies.
 The loans are up to 18,000 EUR for a 2-year Master such as BDMA and can cover both living and tuition costs.
+Please notice that these loans are only available for Programme Country students.
 More information is available on the website of the European Commission.

 One of our former student, Maximiliano Lopez, participated to a challenge organized by United Nations and the U.S. Department of State.
 And guess what?
 He won the second place for his project!
 This page describes what the challenge was about: … Continue reading